opencog/atomspace/opencog/query/README.md

     _subj(throw, John)
     _obj(throw, ball)

+There are two ways of drawing a graph to represent the above.
+In linguistics, one simply draws labelled arrows.

-There are two distinct graphical interpretations of this dependency
+distinct graphical interpretations of this dependency
 parse: the one commonly used in linguistics, and the one we want to use here; they are not the same.
 In linguistics, "throw" would be the head word, and there would be labelled arrows pointing from the head